Vivojay/mariana-music-player/docs/DESTRUCTIVE_COMMAND_AUDIT.md

 before mutation.
 A concurrent rename, edit, deletion, or replacement is refused instead of redirecting the confirmed action.

+The next slice applies the shared `BoundOutputTarget` contract to lyrics sidecar creation.
+The destination is bound before confirmation and activated without replacement, so a competing `.lrc` file is never silently overwritten.

 ## Recommended follow-up batches

 1. **Add compare-and-swap playlist edits.** Delete/clear are now bound; add